-KPMG, an Australian partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+All rights reserved.
+The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
 Liability limited by a scheme approved under Professional Standards Legislation.

-Valuation of finished goods inventory (\$7.879m)
+Valuation of finished goods inventory (\$8.199m)